 Probiotics are foods or supplements that contain live microorganisms intended to maintain or improve the "good" bacteria (normal microflora) in the body.
 Prebiotics are foods (typically high-fiber foods) that act as food for human microflora.
 Prebiotics are used with the intention of improving the balance of these microorganisms.

-Probiotics are found in foods such as yogurt, while prebiotics are found in whole grains, bananas, onions, garlic, honey and artichokes.
+Probiotics are in foods such as yogurt and sauerkraut.
+Prebiotics are in foods such as whole grains, bananas, greens, onions, garlic, soybeans and artichokes.
 In addition, probiotics and prebiotics are added to some foods and available as dietary supplements.

 See more Expert Answers

-- An introduction to probiotics.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/probiotics.
-Accessed July 25, 2014.
+- Probiotics: In depth.
+National Center for Complementary and Alternative Medicine. https://nccih.nih.gov/health/probiotics/introduction.htm.
+Accessed May 7, 2018.